dmytroleonenko/gym-narde/BENCHMARKING.md

 7. **Memory Transfer Overhead**: For small batches, the overhead of transferring data between CPU and GPU memory negates acceleration benefits.

+### NVIDIA T4 GPU with CUDA

+1. **Operation-Specific Performance**:
+   - Board Rotation: Effective acceleration (3.51x) at batch sizes ≥ 4096
+   - Block Rule Checking: Modest acceleration (1.60x) at batch sizes ≥ 8192
+   - Get Valid Actions: CPU outperformed GPU across all tested batch sizes
+   - MuZero Networks: Excellent acceleration (up to 42.61x) for large networks

+2. **Exceptional Neural Network Performance**: MuZero networks showed much better acceleration on the T4 GPU compared to Apple Silicon, with speedups up to 42x.

+3. **Large Model Advantage**: Larger MuZero networks (512 hidden dim) showed significantly better GPU utilization than standard models (128 hidden dim).

+4. **JAX vs PyTorch**: Both frameworks showed strong performance, with JAX showing higher maximum speedups for matrix operations but more inconsistent performance for neural networks.

+5. **GPU Memory Limitations**: Operations with large batch sizes can be memory-limited on GPUs with less VRAM (16GB on T4).

+6. **Kernel Launch Overhead**: Small batch operations are often slower on GPU due to kernel launch overhead.

+7. **Skipping Prohibitively Slow Tests**: Some operations like `get_valid_actions` scale so poorly that time limits are needed to skip tests that would take too long.

 ## Implementation Recommendations

 Based on our findings, we recommend:

+### For Apple Silicon (M-series)

 1. **Dynamic Device Selection**: Implement conditional logic that selects CPU or MPS based on operation type and batch size.